USCbiostats/BinaryDosage/README.md

 ```

 The results from the above lines were merged into a data frame with the
 subject IDs.
-Here are the frist 10 lines of the data frame.
+Here are the first 10 lines of the data frame.

 | subjectid | set1snp6 | set3snp6 |
 | :-------- | -------: | -------: |